What is the difference between softwood and hardwood?

 A hardwood is an angiosperm, which means that it produces seeds or closed fruits.
 Angiosperms usually form flowers to reproduce.
 Birds and insects attracted to the flowers carry the pollen to other trees, and when fertilized, the trees form fruits such as apples or walnuts and seeds such as acorns and walnuts.
 Examples include maple, balsa, oak, elm, mahogany, and sycamore.

-See also What are the most common plum diseases? (with photo)
+See also What is a floor skirting? (with photo)

 Mahogany is an example of a hardwood.